Health Advice for Gatherings

 - If a loved one has passed away, you cannot have an indoor funeral.
 However a small outdoor funeral or burial service is allowed.
 For information see Funeral and Burial Services.

-- You will need to keep in touch with your friends by video chat, phone, social media, or group chat for a while.
+- You can keep in touch with your friends by video chat, phone, social media, or group chat for a while.

-- If you are on-the-land, your tent is the same as being inside a house – 5 visitors.
-And you must only go out on the land with your household.
+- If you are on-the-land, your tent is the same as being inside a house.

 - When you are out in public, you must always keep two metres away from people.